-At Balnarring Preschool we believe that positive relationships are the first step to creating a successful year for your child.
-Respectful relationships involve both educators and families in getting to know one another in a caring way that acknowledges and welcomes the diverse ways in which we live, what we value and how we view children and childhood.
-We encourage the contribution of families in strengthening the community spirit of our centre and in helping us to learn about their child’s uniqueness.
+Balnarring Pre-school values strong respectful collaborative relationships between families, children, teaching team, community, First Peoples and the environment.
+We believe relationships are the first step to creating a successful year for children.
+We acknowledge and welcome the diverse ways in which we live, what we value and how we view children and childhood.
+There is recognition that all voices and opinions will be welcomed and valued.We encourage the contribution of families in strengthening the community spirit of our centre and in helping us to learn about their child’s uniqueness.
 And we will partner with children, supporting them as they begin to build meaningful connections to their world and those in it.

 As we strive to provide high standards of learning we recognise that building quality partnerships with families is the key to providing a meaningful and sustainable learning environment.
 We value effective partnerships where listening, sharing and reflection is encouraged, allowing us to create a meaningful and valued environment for children.
 We believe that working in partnership with families enriches the service we provide to the community while at the same time creating a greater sense of belonging to the community itself.
-We also value and encourage partnerships with other professionals and members of the broader community, all of whom provide support and strengthen the service we are able to provide.
+A safe happy environment for children and families will be created to ensure they feel part of and connected to the pre-school community.